 Not included in cruise rate.
 Minimum age 16 years.
 This is a pre-booked option for kayakers with some experience.
 Places are strictly limited so please advise at time of booking.
 Please contact ExpeditionTrips for additional details.

-Shipboard accommodation with daily housekeeping; all meals on board ship; shore landings; Expedition Leader; Zodiac transfers and cruising; presentations by Expedition Team and guest speakers as scheduled; photographic journal on DVD; a pair of waterproof expedition boots on loan for shore landings; an expedition parka – yours to keep; coffee, tea, cocoa available around the clock; hair dryer and bathrobe; pre-departure materials; all miscellaneous service taxes and port charges; all luggage handling aboard ship; emergency evacuation insurance for all passengers to a maximum benefit of $100,000 per person*; Greenland voyages Cruise Passenger Tax; 1 night pre-expedition hotel accommodation in Reykjavik with breakfast; transfers to and from ship; 1 post-expedition hotel night in Copenhagen with breakfast; transfer from Copenhagen airport to hotel.
+Shipboard accommodation with daily housekeeping; all meals on board ship; shore landings; Expedition Leader; Zodiac transfers and cruising; presentations by Expedition Team and guest speakers as scheduled; photographic journal on DVD; a pair of waterproof expedition boots on loan for shore landings; an expedition parka – yours to keep; coffee, tea, cocoa available around the clock; hair dryer and bathrobe; pre-departure materials; all miscellaneous service taxes and port charges; all luggage handling aboard ship; emergency evacuation insurance for all passengers to a maximum benefit of $100,000 per person*; Greenland voyages Cruise Passenger Tax.
+Subject to change without notice.

-Any airfare; passport and visa expenses; government arrival and departure taxes; kayaking; any beverages that are not in the complimentary selection; baggage, cancellation and medical travel insurance; excess baggage charges; laundry and other personal charges; telecommunications charges; gratuity for ship’s crew and Expedition Team members; fuel surcharge may apply.
+Any airfare; mandatory charter airfare package; passport and visa expenses; government arrival and departure taxes; kayaking; any beverages that are not in the complimentary selection; baggage, cancellation and medical travel insurance; excess baggage charges; laundry and other personal charges; telecommunications charges; gratuity for ship’s crew and Expedition Team members; fuel surcharge may apply.

 *Emergency Evacuation Insurance: